punch-mission/PUNCH_IDL_Tools/README.md

 # PUNCH_IDL_Tools
-Tools for analysis of PUNCH data in IDL and/or GDL.
+Tools for accessing PUNCH data in IDL and/or GDL.

 These tools require the `gen` and `astrom` packages from [SolarSoft](https://www.lmsal.com/solarsoft/).

+The intent is that they will allow SolarSoft users to ingest and interpret any level of PUNCH data from Level 0 to 3.

+They should work equally well in recent versions of IDL and the current GIT of GDL.

+## Status

+These routines have as yet had limited testing.
+In particular, as yet no images with non-null distortion tables have been available for testing.

 ## Tools provided.